André Wilms

-André Wilms (29 April 1947 – 9 February 2022) was a French film and television actor who also appeared in German and Finnish films.
+André Wilms (29 April 1947 – 9 February 2022) was a French film, television actor and theater director who also appeared in German and Finnish films.
 Wilms was the winner of the Best Supporting European Actor award at the 1992 European Film Awards for his work in Aki Kaurismäki's La Vie de bohème.
 He died on 9 February 2022, at the age of 74.